davidbauch/QDaCC/README.md

 ## Wigner Function

-The Wigner function is calculated using the weighted superposition of Laguerre polynomials.
+The Wigner function is calculated using the weiG=Hted superposition of Laguerre polynomials.
 A reduced denistymatrix for a given mode is calculated by using a partial trace over the total Hilbert space.
-This densitymatrix is then assumed to be in a Fock-base containing the different weights for the Laguerre polynomials.
+This densitymatrix is then assumed to be in a Fock-base containing the different weiG=Hts for the Laguerre polynomials.

 The general syntax to calculate the Wigner function reads: